-The CCRC addresses the land manager's question "What can I do about climate change?"
 The CCRC provides information about climate change impacts on forests and other ecosystems, and approaches to adaptation and mitigation in forests and grasslands.
 The website compiles and creates educational resources, climate change and carbon tools, video presentations, literature, and briefings on management-relevant topics, ranging from basic climate change information to details on specific management responses.
-The CCRC is a joint effort of the Forest Service Office of the Climate Change Advisor and Forest Service Research and Development.
+The CCRC is a joint effort of Forest Service Research and Development and the Office of Sustainability and Climate.